 - Completely free credit monitoring service

-- You don’t need to be a Chase customer to sign up
+- You don’t need to have an account with Chase to sign up

 - You’ll receive daily alerts about your credit score

-- Chase will provide free credit-building tips and resources
+- Credit Journey provides free credit-building tips and resources

-- You’ll see your Vantage 3.0 score, not your FICO score
+- You’ll see your Vantage 3.0 credit score, not your FICO score

 - You won’t receive a copy of your actual credit report